Do you need help? Do you have any questions concerning products and services? Our sales and service teams will be pleased to assist you.

 § 17 Services

 Support services and other services that are not covered by the explicit service descriptions of the purchase and maintenance contracts have to be separately agreed upon (see also sect.
 12, para.
 5) and shall be paid according to the generally valid FIS-ASP List of Prices and Conditions.
-As to these services, the “General Terms and Conditions of FIS-ASP GmbH for Consulting Services” shall apply.
+As to these services, the “General Terms and Conditions of FIS-ASP GmbH for Consulting Services and Operating Services” shall apply.

 § 18 Export Licenses